 ECC hosted architects, designers and electrical engineers from Auckland and Wellington for the event, with special guest Massimiliano Guzzini, vice president for the Italian lighting company, all the way from Italy.

-The latest addition to iGuzzini’s Laser Blade family of lighting solutions, The Blade is a significantly smaller LED downlight which, according to Guzzini, is the smallest “first liner downlight in the world”.
+The latest addition to iGuzzini’s Laser Blade family of lighting solutions, The Blade is a significantly smaller LED downlight which, according to Guzzini, is the smallest “first linear downlight in the world”.

 “Our first hope is to have something that is well designed but where you can’t see the fitting,” says Guzzini.
 “Our achievement is something that is a design that has completely disappeared.
 It has perfect comfort, high performance and is low impact in terms of the architecture.”